arthur-jacquin/edit/notes.md

 ## potential improvements

-* add a flag to include all languages
 * change way to test for NULL pointers
 * avoid malloc/free Unicode/attributes buffers at each line printing
 * move to sourcehut